alexkiri/Luma-Framework/Data/Prey/Data/Prey-Luma-ReadMe.txt

 Luma is a Prey (2017) + Mooncrash DLC mod that re-writes the game's late rendering and post processing phases to improve the game's look without drifting from the artistic vision (believe me!).
 The highlight feature is adding HDR support, DLSS and new Ambient Occlusion, making it akin to a smallish Remastered.
 The mod works by hooking into the game's code and replacing shaders.
-Luma was created by Pumbo (graphics) and Ersh (reverse engineering).
+Luma for Prey was created by Pumbo (graphics) and Ersh (reverse engineering).
+Since then Luma grew into a generic DirectX 11 games modding framework (https://github.com/Filoppi/Luma-Framework).

 # List of features:
 - Added HDR output (scRGB 16bit) (improved tonemapping, reworked all post processing effects)